Feed Ingredients

 Butyric acid is a volatile fatty acid.
-In poorly preserved grass and maize silos, butyric acid is produced by butyric acid bacteria.
-Butyric acid has a nasty smell and is characteristic of a poor and damp grass silo.
-By chopping, pre-drying, well-rolling the silo, or using silo additives, the formation of butyric acid can be prevented.
+In poorly conserved grass and corn silages, butyric acid is produced by butyric acid bacteria.
+Butyric acid also has an unpleasant smell and is characteristic of a bad and wet grass silage.
+By chopping, drying, compacting well, or using silage additives, the formation of butyric acid can be prevented.

 Butyric acid is formed by the breakdown of sugars and unstable starch.
-It stimulates the growth of the rumen papillae.
-By increasing the absorption surface of the papillae, they are essential for the absorption of fatty acids through the rumen wall.
+It stimulates the growth of rumen papillae.
+Since the rumen papillae increase the absorption surface, they are essential for the absorption of fatty acids by the rumen wall.

 How can we assist you?